antigloss/go/logger/README.md

 # Overview

-First of all, sorry for my poor English.

 Package logger is a logging facility which provides functions Trace, Info, Warn, Error, Panic and Abort to write logs with different severity levels.
 Logs with different severity levels are written to different logfiles.